 Why a Lutheran College?
-Texas Lutheran University serves the church and the world by sending out students who are not only well educated, but also who are more likely to give of themselves for their churches and communities.
+Texas Lutheran University serves the church and the world by sending out students who are not only well educated, but also who are more likely to give of themselves to their churches and communities.

 College Bound Workshop: Understanding College Admissions & Financial Aid